The Role of Cybersecurity in Enterprise Risk Management (ERM)

 Leverage threat intelligence

 An ERM platform should empower organizations to proactively address cybersecurity and utilize all available threat intelligence, both past and present, to identify threats and other malicious activity.
-By understanding what has and hasn’t worked before and what risks are common within your organization or industry, you can create a strong, informed foundation to build your ERM program on.
-This foundation helps establish a strong enterprise cyber risk management strategy that evolves with emerging threats.
+By understanding what has and hasn’t worked before and what risks are common within your organization or industry, you can create a strong, informed foundation for your ERM program.

 Manage your third-party vendors

-Most organizations rely on third-party vendors to carry out day-to-day operations, so it’s important to consider the additional risk that they may pose to your network.
-Your ERM platform should help you to identify any low performing vendors and make risk connections across groups of companies.
-This will allow you to actively manage third-party risk.
+Most organizations rely on third-party vendors to carry out day-to-day operations, so it’s important to consider the additional risk they may pose to your network.
+Your ERM platform should help you to identify low performing vendors and make risk connections across groups of companies.
+This will allow you to actively manage third-party risk and be prepared for any cyber incident stemming from vendor vulnerabilities.

-A cyber risk management platform should combine all the data necessary for building an effective enterprise risk management program, including both business and IT sources.
-SecurityScorecard supports a robust ERM platform designed for risk professionals seeking a holistic approach.
+A cyber risk management platform should combine all of the data necessary for building an effective enterprise risk management program, including both business and IT sources.
+SecurityScorecard’s platform supports a robust ERM platform designed for risk professionals seeking a holistic approach.
+SecurityScorecard supports a comprehensive approach designed for risk professionals seeking an integrated approach to corporate risk management.

 This helps security managers prioritize vulnerabilities and provides them with the insights needed to determine the next steps.
-A data-centric approach to enterprise risk management creates a common ground for executives and security managers that encourages collaboration across the entire organization.
+A data-centric approach to enterprise cyber risk management enables collaboration between corporate risk teams, security managers, and executives, ensuring a seamless connection between risks and impacts.